TimoBakx/timobakx.github.io/_posts/2020-02-28-cli-output-in-services.md

 categories: php symfony
 ---

-At my work, I tend to build a lot of connections with external services.
-This often includes situations where data needs to be synchronized between my application and a third party service periodically.
+In the projects I work on I often need to build connections with external services.
+Often, these projects require periodical data synchronization between my application and the third party service.
 In order to do this, I usually write [Symfony Commands][_command] that can be executed manually or through a cronjob.
+Inside these commands, I send information back to the terminal to show the progress of the synchronisation.

-At first, this is one class that extends [Symfony's Command class][_command_class] and contains _all_ the code needed to perform the task inside the `execute()` method.
+To get things up and running, I put everything in a single [Symfony's Command class][_command_class] and contains _all_ the code needed to perform the task inside the `execute()` method.
 Because this is not a very [SOLID][_solid] approach, I then refactor code from this method into separate services and classes.
 I usually end up with a `Synchronizer` service that uses a `Repository` class to store data locally and a `Client` class to pull data from a remote source (or vice versa, depending on the requirements).